Cape Town: Sport

 Cape Town's most popular sports by participation are cricket, soccer, swimming, and rugby.
 In rugby union, Cape Town is the home of the Western Province side, who play at Cape Town Stadium and compete in the Currie Cup.

-In addition, Western Province players (along with some from Wellington's Boland Cavaliers) comprise the Stormers in the United Rugby Championship competition.
+In addition, Western Province players (along with some from Wellington's Boland Cavaliers) form the Stormers in the United Rugby Championship competition.
 Cape Town has also been a host city for both the 1995 Rugby World Cup and 2010 FIFA World Cup, and annually hosts the Africa leg of the World Rugby 7s.
-It has hosted the 2023 Netball World Cup.
+Cape Town also hosted the 2023 Netball World Cup.

 Association football, which is mostly known as soccer in South Africa, is also popular.
 Cape Town City played in the top tier Premiership until their relegation at the end of the 2024–25 season.
 A second major club, Cape Town Spurs, were relegated from the second tier National First Division at the end of the 2024–25 season.

-Cape Town also hosted several the matches in the 2010 FIFA World Cup including a semi-final, held in South Africa.
-The Mother City built a new 70,000-seat stadium (Cape Town Stadium) in the Green Point area.
+Cape Town also hosted several the matches in the 2010 FIFA World Cup including a semi-final.
+In preparation for the World Cup, a new stadium (Cape Town Stadium) was constructed in Green Point.

 In cricket, the Cape Cobras represent Cape Town at the Newlands Cricket Ground.
 The team is the result of an amalgamation of the Western Province Cricket and Boland Cricket teams.
 They take part in the Supersport and Standard Bank Cup Series.
 The Newlands Cricket Ground regularly hosts international matches.

 Cape Town has had Olympic aspirations.
 For example, in 1996, Cape Town was one of the five candidate cities shortlisted by the IOC to launch official candidatures to host the 2004 Summer Olympics.
 Although the Games ultimately went to Athens, Cape Town came in third place.